START YOUR FREE CONSULTATION

 - Ability to bear children

 You can ask for compensation to pay you back if you’re unable to work after your injury accident.
-You calculate how long you missed work, and you add up what you would have made.
-You can consider all sources of income including:
+You calculate how long you missed work and add up what you would have made.
+You can consider all sources of income, including:

 - First, second, and third jobs